shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Currach"></a>CURRACH, a small skiff.
 Gael. #11.

-<a name="Cushing, Lt.
-Alonzo"></a>CUSHING, LT.
+<a name="Cushing"></a>CUSHING, LT.
 ALONZO, Comm.
 Off., Battery A, 4th U. S. Art.
 Wounded thrice, propped upright some 20 minutes, thanks his Sgt., to contain disorder and direct fireing his command.
 C. M. H., Posth... or Quill calls the _whole_ thing off.

 <a name="Dhobi"></a>DHOBI, sweeper caste, Hind.
 Proem.